FRRouting/frr/doc/user/bgp.rst

    on by default or not.
 This command defaults to on and is not displayed.
    The `no bgp default ipv4-unicast` form of the command is displayed.

+.. index:: [no] bgp default show-hostname
+.. clicmd:: [no] bgp default show-hostname

+   This command shows the hostname of the peer in certain BGP commands outputs.
+It's easier to troubleshoot if you have a number of BGP peers.

+.. index:: [no] bgp default show-nexthop-hostname
+.. clicmd:: [no] bgp default show-nexthop-hostname

+   This command shows the hostname of the next-hop in certain BGP commands outputs.
+It's easier to troubleshoot if you have a number of BGP peers and a number of routes to check.

 .. index:: [no] neighbor PEER advertisement-interval (0-600)
 .. clicmd:: [no] neighbor PEER advertisement-interval (0-600)